chaoskagami/vndc/README.md

 tl;dr

-Install SDL2, SDL2_mixer, SDL_image, SDL_ttf
+Install SDL2, SDL2_mixer, SDL_image, SDL_ttf.
 Run ./build in the source dir.

 You should get a binary named vndc in bin.
 Run vndc -h if you don't know how to run it.
 Have VNDS files ready.

+Important: Unzip zips first.

 -----